sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 &nbsp;

-> **Note**: if you are running into some issue, you can check the [SAP Cloud Platform Predictive Services Troubleshooting guide](https://www.sap.com/developer/how-tos/2017/08/hcpps-troubleshoot.html) to diagnose the most common ones.
+> **Note**: if you are running into some issue, you can check the [SAP Predictive Services Troubleshooting guide](https://www.sap.com/developer/how-tos/2017/08/hcpps-troubleshoot.html) to diagnose the most common ones.

 [ACCORDION-BEGIN [Info:](A short description of the Forecast service)] The Forecasts service analyzes a dataset containing the successive values of a target indicator over time to predict the next values.